 Table 2 - The number of people registered on the National Gestational Diabetes Register for each financial year

 |Financial Year||Persons||Australian Government expenditure|

 RegistrantsTo register with the NDSS, applicants must be diagnosed with diabetes and hold or be eligible to hold a Medicare card and live in Australia.
 Sometimes visitors to Australia may be eligible through a Reciprocal Health Care Agreement with their home country.

-The PBS also funds a number of products for persons with diabetes, primarily diagnostic agents and insulin.
-Australian Government expenditure on these supplies through the PBS in 2011/12 was $436 million.
+The PBS also funds a number of medicines for persons with diabetes.
+Australian Government expenditure on these supplies through the PBS in 2015-16 was over $538 million.

-ProductsUnder the 2011-16 Agreement, the NDSS will continue to subsidise the cost of syringes and needles, blood glucose test strips, urine ketone test strips and insulin pump consumables.
+ProductsThe NDSS continues to subsidise the cost of syringes and needles, blood glucose test strips, urine ketone test strips and insulin pump consumables.
 A detailed list of products available through the NDSS can be found on the NDSS website.